 "This has to do with the defense of the interests of Argentineans, not just about sovereignty," Fernandez said, adding that Argentina lays claim not just to the islands, but to any resources that could be found there.

 The Argentines blame "unilateral moves" by the British companies toward exploration as the reason for the recent spat.

--- Journalist Brian Byrnes and CNN's Claudia Dominguez contributed to this report.
+CNN's Brian Byrnes and Claudia Dominguez contributed to this report.